cyverse-archive/DE/services/api/endpoints/notifications.md

 }
 ```

-In this example, all messages that are available for the user that have not been
-marked as deleted are counted.
+In this example, all messages that are available for the user that have not been marked as deleted are counted.

 ```
-$ curl -s "http://by-tor:8888/secured/notifications/count-messages?proxyToken=$(cas-ticket)&filter=data" | python -mjson.tool
+$ curl -sH "$AUTH_HEADER" "http://by-tor:8888/secured/notifications/count-messages?filter=data" | python -mjson.tool
 {
     "user-total":          91,
     "system-total":        10,